annguyen1404/JSC370-HW5/README.md

 This project works with data provided by the NFL's 2022 Big Data Bowl: https://www.kaggle.com/c/nfl-big-data-bowl-2022/overview

-Team locations and names were retrieve from:
+Team locations and names were retrieved from:

 - https://github.com/Sinbad311/CloudProject/blob/master/NFL%20Stadium%20Latitude%20and%20Longtitude.csv